 The Group Leader is responsible for the content, duration, and administration of the Group’s meetings.
 The venue, frequency and timing of meetings, and other housekeeping details should be discussed and agreed by the Group.
 This should include the use of the microphone.

-A Register of Attendance at all meetings should be kept, which should include membership numbers as shown on membership cards.
-A Download a sample Attendance Register.
+An Attendance Register should be kept at all meetings, which should include membership numbers as shown on membership cards.
 The Group Leader should ensure that all members of the Group are members of our U3A, as this is required by the insurance.

 If, during a group meeting, an incident occurs which results in an injury to a member or damage to property an Accident Report Form must be completed.
 See section on Accidents below.